steveesamson/just-gifts/README.md

 - `The backend(API)` built with `Node.js (Express.js)` for API, `Atlas Mongo` for persistence and `Google Firebase storage` for `image CDN`.
 - `The Frontend` is built with `React.js`, `React-router-dom` and a bunch of crafted `custom hooks`.

+## Requirements

+1. Create an application on Google Firebse with Firebase Storage - You need the application information like:
+   - apiKey
+   - authDomain
+   - projectId
+   - storageBucket
+   - messagingSenderId
+   - appId

+Update the `frontend/services/firebase.js` appropriately.

+2. Create a MongoDB project on Atlas; add a database.
+You need the database connection string.
+Copy it and set the `CONSTR` in `backend/services/index.js`.

 # Setup

 ## Setup Backend